PROJECT #143

 Meet Awa

-Awa, 45, is a community member in Diabel who before partnering with CREATE!, stayed home without any activity.
-After CREATE!, Awa now has a job, working at the garden producing nutritious vegetables, the excess of which she can sell at the market.
-Awa believes that with the guidance she receives from the CREATE! technicians, she is learning many sustainable agricultural techniques.
-“After graduation, I will be able to manage my own garden,” says Awa with confidence.
-She also feels that the vegetables they grow are very healthy compared to what was available before since they do not use any chemicals in their produce.
-Awa and her family are also using water from the rehabilitated well.
+Awa is a community member in Diabel who, since partnering with CREATE! has begun working in the garden to produce nutritious vegetables, the excess of which she can sell at the market.
+“After graduation, I will be able to manage my own garden,” says Awa with confidence, speaking about her agricultural training.
+She expressed that the vegetables they grow are very healthy compared to what was available before, since now they do not use any chemicals in their produce.
+Awa and her family also began using water from the rehabilitated well.
 While most of that water is used for gardening purposes, after all the basins are filled, the community uses the rest for domestic consumption.
-As Awa mentions, “I drink the well water since the well’s rehabilitation and always fill my twenty liter bottle for my family’s consumption.”
-She has noticed an improvement in her health since she started drinking this water because the water is clean and light.
-Awa believes all of CREATE!s programs are important for rural development and hopes for a greener future for Diabel.
+“I drink the well water since the well’s rehabilitation and always fill my twenty liter bottle for my family’s consumption,” said Awa.
+She shared how she’s noticed an improvement in her health since she started drinking this water because the water is clean and light.

 Thank you for making this possible!